snowyu/custom-ability.js/README.md

 ],
 ```

-do not forget to add the `"ability.js"` file on your package root folder too.
+Do not forget to add the `"ability.js"` file on your package root folder too.

 now user use this ability like this: